RioChndr/RioChndr.github.io/content/cv/index.md

 ### [Unity](https://www.unity.dev/) (2023-present)

-Senior Fullstack Developer, Team lead
+**Senior Fullstack Developer, Team lead**

+- As senior fullstack developer, I create and maintain the company website, and also create and maintain the company blog.
+I also create and maintain the company website builder.
+I also lead designing architecture for the website and using monorepo to manage the codebase.
+- Worked remotely as part of a global team, demonstrating excellent time management skills and ability to work independently.
+- Successfully completed 5 projects in a remote role, delivering high-quality work within tight deadlines.
+- Communicated effectively with team members across different time zones, utilizing various communication channels, including video conferencing and instant messaging tools.
+- Demonstrated flexibility and adaptability, working on different projects and collaborating with team members from diverse backgrounds and cultures.
+- Developed and maintained strong working relationships with clients, providing regular updates on project progress and addressing any concerns or issues promptly.

 #### Projects

 - [Unity](https://www.unity.dev/).
 2023 Website company profile. work as fullstack developer. **Tech : ReactJs, Nextjs, Postgresql**
 - [Unity Sites](https://unity.ws/).
 2023 Web builder blog.
 Work as fullstack developer **Tech : ReactJs, Nextjs, Postgresql, Hasura**
 - [Ussunnah](https://ussunnah.org/).
 2023 The us-Sunnah Foundation.
 Work as fullstack developer **Tech : ReactJs, Nextjs, Postgresql**
+- [Topislamic](https://topislamic.net/), 2023. **Tech : ReactJs, Nextjs, Postgresql**
+- [Unity charity](https://unity.charity/), 2023. **Tech : ReactJs, Nextjs, Postgresql**

 ### [Sahaware](https://sahaware.co.id) (2020-2023)

-Senior Fullstack Developer, Team Lead
+**Senior Fullstack Developer, Team Lead**

+- As senior fullstack developer and team lead, I create and maintain the company website, [inatti](https://inatti.id) website, and other website.
+I also manage team design, frontend, and backend.
+I also lead designing architecture for the website, using monorepo to manage the codebase and create clear documentation for the team, client, and future team.
+- Successfully completed 5 projects, delivering high-quality work within tight deadlines.
+- Demonstrated excellent communication skills in a remote team environment, actively participating in team meetings and keeping team members informed of project progress.
+- Collaborated with cross-functional teams, including designers and developers, to achieve project objectives and ensure timely delivery of projects.
+- Utilized various project management tools, including Trello and gitlab task management, to effectively manage projects and track progress.
+- Maintained regular communication with clients, providing updates on project progress and addressing any concerns or issues promptly.
+- Proactively identified and resolved issues, working with team members and clients to find effective solutions.
+- Designing application and database architectures.
+- Develop CI/CD to assist deployment.
+- Provide education to the team

 #### Projects

-- 🎨 [Sahaware.co.id](https://sahaware.co.id/en).
+- [Sahaware.co.id](https://sahaware.co.id/en).
 2020 website company profile.
 Work as frontend and website designer. **Tech : Vuejs**
-- 🎨 [Klinikdigital.id](https://klinikdigital.id/).
+- [Klinikdigital.id](https://klinikdigital.id/).
 2020 website company profile.
 Work as frontend and website designer. **Tech : Vuejs**
-- 🎨 [mydigilearn.id](https://mydigilearn.id/).
+- [mydigilearn.id](https://mydigilearn.id/).
 2020-2021 Digital tool that connects learners and experts.
 Work as Frontend Developer. **Tech : Vuejs**
-- 🧑‍💻 [Inatti.id](https://app.inatti.id).
+- [Inatti.id](https://app.inatti.id).
 2021-2022 Test covid and tracing website.
 Work as Team lead and full stack developer. **Tech : Vuejs, Nestjs**
-- Designing application and database architectures. **Tech : Postgresql**
-- Develop CI/CD to assist deployment. **Tech : Gitlab CI**
-- Provide education to the team

 ---------